PKizzle/dns/README-diff-with-v1.md

 - Many functions (and new ones) are moved into dns/dnsutil, and dns/dnstest.
 This copied some stuff from CoreDNS.
 - dns/dnshttp was added for help with DOH - DNS over HTTPs.
 - `RR` lost the `Type` and `Rdlength` fields, type is derived from the Go type, `Rdlength` served no function at all.
+- The date of each `RR` is split out in to a dns/rdata package.
+This makes it much more memory efficient to store RRSets - as the RR's header isn't duplicated.
 - `context.Context` is used in the correct places. `ServeDNS` now has a context.Context, with `Zone(ctx)` you retrieve the pattern zone that lead to invocation of this Handler.
 - `internal/*` packages that hold code that used to be private, but was cluttering the top level directory; also allowed for better